koenhoeymans/AnyMark/Documentation/index.md

 		}
 	}

+Composer installs the library in the `vendor` directory and you will need to `require` the vendors autoload:

+	require vendor/autoload.php;

 Manual installation is also possible.
 AnyMark can be downloaded from [github](https://github.com/koenhoeymans/fjor).
 It depends on [Fjor] (https://github.com/koenhoeymans/fjor) which should be autoloaded too (see